 A one-ton truck is undoubtedly a sizable option.
 But the power of a one-ton truck quickly diminishes when we consider the combined weight of what we’ll be towing.

-It pays to look at the specifics of your intended payload before deciding whether your one-ton truck is big enough to pull your camper.
+It pays to look at the specifics of your intended payload and trailer before deciding whether your one-ton truck is big enough to pull your camper.

 Become A Mortons On The Move Insider